edbeeching/Computer_Networks_Project/protocol.md

 A few examples:
 E.g a file with 9 parts:

-member has all parts: reply = 511  which is 00000001 11111111 (note the leading zeroes in order to make this two bytes) member has first and third part: 	reply = 3    which is 00000000 00000101 (note the leading zeroes in order to make this two bytes)
+member has all parts: reply = 511  which is 11111111 11111111 (note the leading ones in order to make this two bytes) member has first and third part: 	reply = 3    which is 11111110 00000101 (note the leading ones in order to make this two bytes)

 In all cases the number of bytes will be the same, regardless of the whether a member has all parts or 0 parts. i.e the number of bytes is floor((num_parts + 7)/8)